Managing ExpressJs API Kubernetes Deployment with Flux

 Setup a new repository for the main Flux Configuration.
 This is the repository that our Kubernetes cluster will interact with and watch for changes.

-The flux bootstrap command utilizes kubectl to deploy flux controllers on your AKS cluster.
+to deploy Flux controllers on your AKS cluster.
 It also authenticates with your GitHub account to create a repository to store your Flux configurations.
 This repository represents the desired state of your cluster.
-Whenever new changes are pushed to this repository, the Flux controllers running on your cluster will recognise it.
-It will then attempt to reconsile any differences so that the desired state matches the actual state of the cluster.
+Whenever new changes are pushed to this repository, the Flux controllers running on your cluster will recognize it.
+It will then attempt to reconcile any differences so that the desired state matches the actual state of the cluster.

 flux bootstrap github \